DhruvBShetty/DhruvBShetty/README.md

 ## Live Professional Projects
 - [Botstream Live Monitor](https://analytics.epicode.in): VoIP Call Monitoring JavaScript Dashboard with a Python RESTful API to oversee data of a distributed telephony dialer/streamer called BotStream, that connects AI voice bots to mobile phone users.<br/><br/>
-- [Eternitas](https://eternitas-story.ro): A Tribute page using TypeScript, React,Python, FastAPI using Supbase for auth and database and AWS S3 for file storage.
+- [Eternitas](https://eternitas-story.ro): A Tribute page using TypeScript, React, Python, FastAPI using Supbase for auth and database and AWS S3 for file storage.
   <br/>
   <br/>